AdobeDocs/document-services/src/pages/faq/sales-content.md

 You should not use your free trial credentials (Credential Key aka API Key) beyond your free trial.

 When you start your Adobe Document Services pay-as-you-go subscription via AWS Marketplace, you will receive new credentials to use for your paid plan.
-Note that your first 500 transactions or two weeks on the new AWS credential are complementary--your card will be charged automatically after that.
+Note that your first 500 transactions or two weeks on the new AWS credential are complimentary--your card will be charged automatically after that.
 Furthermore, there can only be one active pay-as-you-go credential associated with an account.

 In a similar fashion, Enterprise Term Licensing Agreement (ETLA) customers will want to exchange their free trial credentials with the new credentials provided alongside their ETLA plan.